paulkarpenko/us-code-ui/uscode/title-20-education/chapter-068-national-education-reform.md

 #### References in Text
 The Drug-Free Schools and Communities Act of 1986, referred to in subsec. (a)(8), is title V of Pub.
 L. 89–10 as added by Pub.
 L. 100–297, title I, § 1001, Apr.
 28, 1988, 102 Stat.
 252, which was classified generally to subchapter V (§ 3171 et seq.) of chapter 47 of this title, prior to the general amendment of Pub.
 L. 89–10 by Pub.
 L. 103–382, title I, § 101, Oct.
 20, 1994, 108 Stat.
 3519.

 The Juvenile Justice and Delinquency Prevention Act of 1974, referred to in subsec. (a)(9), is Pub.
 L. 93–415, Sept.
 7, 1974, 88 Stat.
-1109, as amended, which is classified principally to chapter 72 (§ 5601 et seq.) of Title 42, The Public Health and Welfare.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5601 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5601&num=0&edition=prelim) and Tables.
+1109, which is classified principally to chapter 111 (§ 11101 et seq.) of Title 34, Crime Control and Law Enforcement.
+For complete classification of this Act to the Code, see Short Title of 1974 Act note set out under [section 10101 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10101&num=0&edition=prelim) and Tables.

 <a id="section-5967"></a>